Introduction (for those new to this website):

 Continue reading below the image.

-Brands of stainless steel bottles that I have found to have Leaded sealing dots:
+Brands of stainless steel bottles that we have tested and found to have Leaded sealing dots:

 - Pura Kiki insulated stainless steel bottles for children.
 This company has said they removed the Lead from their sealing dots, but I have not yet found their products — as available to purchase on Amazon — to be consistently Lead-free.
-My concern is that even if they have removed the Lead at some point (likely possible about a year ago, if their corporate statements are true), they did not issue a recall on their existing products, so some older inventory is still likely available for purchase online and in brick-and-mortar stores.
+My concern is that even if they have removed the Lead at some point (likely possible c.
+2018, if their corporate statements are true), they did not issue a recall on their existing products so some older inventory is still likely available for purchase online and in brick-and-mortar stores.

-- Contigo insulated stainless steel water bottles may have a leaded sealing dot (has a bottom cap design, in which the cap covers the sealing dot, similar to the Pura Kiki construction.)
-There is no issue with bottles with the “bottom cap” design unless the bottom cap falls off with normal use (as is the problem with the Pura Kiki bottles – as reported to me by my readers.)
-If the bottom cap does come off, that’s a good time to replace your water bottle!
+- Contigo insulated stainless steel water bottles may have a Leaded sealing dot (has a bottom cap design, in which the cap covers the sealing dot, similar to the Pura Kiki construction).
+There is no issue with bottles with the “bottom cap” design unless the bottom cap falls off with normal use (this is the problem with the Pura Kiki bottles, as reported to me by my readers).
+If the bottom cap does come off, that’s a good sign it’s time to replace your water bottle!

 - Takeya insulated stainless steel water bottles all still have Leaded sealing dots in my experience.